Fios-Quest/YouTube-Scripts/src/space/di.md

 ### di 4 (code)

-Lets saw we have some user data that we want to store.
+Lets say we have some user data that we want to store.

 We'll keep it fairly simple with just a username and email address.

 ### di 5 (code)

 We want to store our users in a mysql database, so when we construct the user store we'll also connect to the database, collecting the connection settings from the environment.

 If you aren't familiar with databases (or if you are and this looks silly) don't worry too much, this is just to show that there is _some_ small amount of work in making that connection.

 The point here is that the mysql connection is a dependency for our user store.

 ### di 6 (code)

 Once our user store is instantiated, we can now use it to store our users and our interface for doing so is nice and simple because all our SQL logic is hidden behind method calls.

 And if that was it, this would be ok, kinda, I'll get back to this point.